MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 <img src=Example_Plots/Example_Heatmap_Complete.png width="800" height="500">

-The <strong>Class-Separated: All Classes</strong> heatmap relies on the gene table to map all genes with an associated class.
+The <strong>All Classes</strong> heatmap relies on the gene table to map all genes with an associated class.
 Such genes are grouped alphabetically by class and clustered hierarchically within their respective group.
 Hover text indicates the class assigned to each gene.

 <img src=Example_Plots/Example_Heatmap_All_Classes.png width="800" height="500">

-The <strong>Class-Separated: Selected Classes</strong> heatmap produces subplots for each class listed in the associated yaml parameter entry.
+The <strong>Selected Classes</strong> heatmap produces subplots for each class listed in the associated yaml parameter entry.
 Heatmaps for each listed class are scaled according to the limits of the complete heatmap, although cell sizes are scaled according to the number of genes associated with each class.

 <img src=Example_Plots/Example_Heatmap_Selected_Classes.png width="800" height="500">